thrift store

 • price 1 of 4

 For more than 30 years, this Lincoln Park shop has been a destination for those in search of thrifty furniture, clothing and housewares.
 Be sure to check out the designer room for gently used high-end scores from labels like YSL, Prada and Kate Spade.
-Bonus: The thrift shop raises funds to help Mt.
-Sinai buy equipment, with 100 percent of the proceeds going to the hospital.
+Bonus: The thrift shop raises funds to help Mount Sinai Hospital Systems buy essential equipment, with 100 percent of the proceeds benefitting the organization.

-Since its debut in 2015, Avondale's Monarch Thrift Shop has developed a reputation as one of the best in the city, with an easy-to-navigate layout and a diverse and high-quality range of inventory in the 3,000-square-foot space.
-The shop's "Luxe" section sometimes has rare finds from designers like Stella McCartney, Dior and Michael Kors.
-And the best part?
-Proceeds from the shop support programs that provide services for addiction recovery, reintegration, HIV/AIDS and other community needs.
-We love to see it.
+Since its debut in 2015, Avondale's Monarch Thrift Shop has developed a reputation as one of the best secondhand shops in the city, with an easy-to-navigate layout and an eclectic, high-quality range of inventory in the 3,000-square-foot space.
+Don't sleep on the shop's "Luxe" section, which sometimes boasts rare finds from designers like Stella McCartney, Dior and Michael Kors.
+And shopping here benefits the community: Monarch is a nonprofit with a mission to break cycles of youth homelessness and reduce recidivism.

 Advertising

 If you're looking for a kid-friendly consignment option, look no further than North Center's Kangaroo Kids, which specializes in upscale secondhand clothes, shoes, toys, games and infant accessories.
-Whether you're looking for quality winter gear, a last-minute baby shower gift or a birthday present your kid will love, the solid selection and friendly staff at Kangaroo Kids will help you find what you need.
+Whether you're looking for superior winter gear, a last-minute baby shower gift or a birthday present your kid will love, the solid selection and friendly staff at Kangaroo Kids will help you find what you need—and probably more.

 Recommended